• 简体中文

 Empty drops will generate noise in the data, as they carry environmental RNA that can bind to beads once droplets get merged.

-For drops only containing a bead, most of the time they will not generate more noise as the unused barcodes will be destroyed later in the process.
+For drops only containing a bead, most of the time it will not generate more noise as the unused barcodes will be destroyed later in the process.

-Cells that were not encapsulated will not be sequenced, as their RNA cannot be captured in drops, but will contribute to the noise since the RNA released will bind to random beads.
+Cells that were not encapsulated will not be sequenced, as their RNA cannot be captured in drops, but will participate to the noise as the RNA released will bind to random beads.

-Usually, droplet sequencing captures around 5-10% of the input cells.
+Usually, the Drop-Seq method captures around 5-10% of the input cells.

 Special buffer components that are contained in the bead buffer will start cell lysis as soon as the drops are formed, and will carry on during droplet production.
 By the time the run is finished, all the cells will be lysed and RNA captured.
 This means the emulsion may be broken by merging all the drops and recovering the beads to start the molecular biology steps for sequencing the captured RNA.
 Reverse transcription (RT) will generate cDNA attached to the barcodes, and an exonuclease will be used to remove unused barcodes.